Use Case Examples and Macro Commands

 ]

-The following example uses the ethernet load command to configure and enable the iLO Shared network port.
+to configure and enable the iLO Shared network port.
 Then, it resets the iLO.
-The eth.json configuration file has been generated with the ethernet save iLO command and then edited.

-Ethernet loadeth.json
+Ethernet load

 ilorest login <ilo-ip> -u <ilo-user> -p password